learn-co-curriculum/instant-datascience/README.md

 You can see that x values  point to an array of the x values, our list of words, and `y` points to an array of y values, the number of times each word appears.
-So lets set `x` and `y` equal to those values.
+So let's set `x` and `y` equal to those values.

 ```python